 However, even though vinyl is quite resilient, “damage from severe weather or accidents can still occur.”
 This is why “regular inspection and maintenance are important” to keep your fence in top shape.
 Crucially, Alpha Gate & Door Co. also advises that “it’s crucial to talk to your insurance provider before installing a vinyl fence to understand how it might affect your policy and premiums.”
 A quick conversation with your insurer can clear up any uncertainties and ensure you have the appropriate protection lined up.

-What Damage to Vinyl Fences Does Insurance Cover?
+What Types of Fence Damage Will Insurance Cover?

 Understanding what your homeowners insurance covers when it comes to your vinyl fence is super important.
 Generally, your policy protects your fence under “other structures” coverage, but it’s not a free-for-all.
 Coverage usually kicks in for specific, sudden events rather than gradual wear and tear.
 Let’s look at some common scenarios where your insurance is likely to step up and help you get your Anaheim property back in shape.